thomasregnet/expire/README.md

 ## Purge

-The purge command is used to calculate and delete the expired backups.
+The purge command is used to calculate and delete expired backups.
 It is invoked as follows:

 ``` shell